data-science-in-ed/Syllabus/README.md

 ### Learning Objectives

 * Be familiar with a range of data sources, formats and extraction processes
-* Be familiar with R & Github
+* Be familiar with R & Github & markdown
 * Be familiar with the kinds of work done in the fields of LA and EDM

 ### Tasks to be completed: